Umutayb/resume/README.md

   - Designed a two-stage GitHub Actions pipeline (core E2E in ~2 minutes, AI run in ~25 minutes) that auto-posts transcripts and verdicts to pull requests.
 - **Farmedvisie / Medicheck** (two-portal medication-administration platform, healthcare):
   - Delivered a **durable E2E suite covering 34 user journeys — 528 passing tests, 0 failing** across both portals, written against an intent-level API so it survives UI re-renders, in a run of ~18 minutes against the live acceptance environment.
-  - Ran an **adversarial security audit surfacing ~470 findings (36 critical, 71 high)** with live reproductions — including a cross-tenant IDOR family exposing patient records and Dutch-regulated BSN identifiers across organisations, and a Spring Boot Actuator account-takeover chain.
+  - Ran an **adversarial security audit surfacing ~470 findings (36 critical, 71 high)** with live reproductions, uncovering critical authorization and misconfiguration vulnerabilities across the platform.
   - Engineered a **regression-sentinel layer of 211 tests** — each documents a confirmed bug and turns green automatically the moment its backend fix ships, with no manual re-test.
 - **[MR MARVIS](https://www.mrmarvis.com)**: designed and rolled out a **new SDLC** aligning development, QA and release practices, delivered an easy-to-scale Playwright solution for developers, and built an **AI Playwright Test Writer** generating ready-to-run test scenarios from user journeys gathered in a spreadsheet.
 - Built performance measurement frameworks and KPIs for my team of consultants; trained & mentored QA Engineers in software development and test automation.